Non-Abelian Fermionization and the Landscape of Quantum Hall Phases: Details of Fermion-Fermion Duality Examples

 In order to understand how one arrives at this identification of the Lagrangian as that for a quotient theory, let us start with a decoupled $U(2)_{-2}^\mathrm{spin} \times U(1)_{4(k-1)}$ Chern-Simons theory:

 Now, taking the $\mathbb{Z}_2$ quotient of this theory amounts to declaring that $\hat{u}$ and $\hat{b}$ are no longer ``good" gauge fields but the linear combinations

 are \cite{Seiberg2016a}.
 That is to say, we declare $u$ and $b$ to satisfy the appropriate flux quantization conditions.
 In more formal terms, taking the $\mathbb{Z}_2$ quotient means we gauge the common $\mathbb{Z}_2$ one-form symmetry of the $U(2)_{-2}^\mathrm{spin}$ and $U(1)_{4(k-1)}$ factors \cite{Gaiotto2015,Seiberg2016a} (which is to say, we project out all Wilson lines which have non-trivial braiding with respect to the Wilson line generating the $\mathbb{Z}_2$ one-form symmetry).
-This can be accomplished by.
 Rewriting $\mathcal{L}$ in terms of these gauge fields, we arrive at Eq. \eqref{eqn:LB'eff}, as desired.